HomeCEU/rustici-engine-client/docs/Api/CourseApi.md

 );
 $engine_tenant_name = "engine_tenant_name_example"; // string | tenant for this request
 $course_id = "course_id_example"; // string |
-$include_metadata = true; // bool |
+$include_metadata = false; // bool |
-$include_hidden_settings = true; // bool | Should settings that are declared to be hidden be included.
+$include_hidden_settings = false; // bool | Should settings that are declared to be hidden be included.
 Note: such settings generally do not need to be modified, and may be confusing.
-$include_secret_settings = true; // bool | Should settings that are stored encrypted (type 'secretString') be included.
+$include_secret_settings = false; // bool | Should settings that are stored encrypted (type 'secretString') be included.
 Note: if included, the decrypted value will be returned.
 $process_replacement_tokens = true; // bool | Whether to process replacement tokens (false returns the raw value of each setting, without tokens or environment variable replacements)

 try {